mikalikahi/demo/README.md

 Update made on master on Github before rebase<br />
 Updated here in forked repo online and made pull request<br />
 Doing to again to practice
+My repo just realized that it is a grandchild for a very old repo after a lot of frustration and then hilarity!
+Who knew?
+Case closed.
+Going to start this again from scratch